danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 8 |<code>&#124;&#124;</code> |Left

 #### Functions

+Functions are an extension to the original JSONPath.

 Functions can be passed JSONPath expressions and JSON expressions.
 Outside a filter predicate, functions can be passed a path expression relative to